timoweiss/de.htwg.se.go/README.md

 7  |0 2 2 0 0 2 2 0 0
 8  |0 0 0 0 0 0 0 0 0
 ```
-(yes, we know, the shift of the negativ numbers sucks)
+(yes, we know, the shift of the negativ numbers suck)
 ![image](http://timo-weiss.com/htwg.se.go/screens/screenGameSituation2.png)